DataDome

 The same goes for your employees.
 It’s not unusual for scammers to email your employees pretending to be the CEO or a C-level executive in your business, asking for important information.
 Tighten your spam filters and educate your employees so they always double-check before they reply to such suspicious emails.

-5. CNP Fraud
+5. CNP fraud

 Card-not-present fraud is the umbrella term for all types of credit card fraud where fraudsters make a purchase without having the physical credit card in their possession.
 It’s easily the most common type of credit card fraud, because it’s a very safe line of attack for the fraudster.
 They can mostly stay anonymous and, unfortunately, almost never get caught.

-How to Prevent CNP Fraud
+How to prevent CNP fraud

 Similar to account takeover fraud, CNP fraud tends to rely on automation.
 After all, time is money and manually figuring out which businesses are vulnerable to CNP fraud would take too much time.
 So fraudsters use bots and automated scripts.
 You can protect yourself against these with the right payment fraud prevention software.